Drawing is a skill that cannot be mastered in a day.

 Please note that if you’re merely tracing figures or just copying images and drawing them ditto, you’re not really improving your study of human anatomy.

 You have to practice drawing the human body and understand how it works in order to be able to draw a character in any form.

 I found this great video on how Josh from Ego studied Anatomy all by himself, and he even explains how he went about it:

 Here are a couple of things you need to get good at to study drawing human anatomy:

 1. Drawing gestures

-You need to study movement and understand the gesture you need to draw before you draw a person anatomically correct.
+You need to study movement and understand the gesture you need to draw before you draw a person anatomically correctly.

-Gestures are meaningful because they convey the mood and emotions of the character at the given point.
+Gestures are meaningful because they convey the mood and emotions of the character at a given point.

 So, your foundation in human anatomy should be strong, but you will also need to study different gestures.